-Mission, Goals and Objectives
+Mission, Goals, Objectives

-The mission of the Professional MBA program is to provide a high-quality graduate education that fosters the personal and professional development of students, enabling them to perform at the highest level in the selected area of specialization.
-Further, in support of the Reeves School of Business Mission and Purpose, the Professional MBA Program at Methodist University seeks to enhance the skills required of successful, entrepreneurial leaders to enable them to rise to desired heights of responsibility in their organizations or in personal ventures.
+The Professional MBA program's mission is to provide a high-quality graduate education that fosters personal and professional development, enabling students to perform at the highest level of their selected area of specialization.
+Furthermore, in support of the Reeves School of Business Mission and Purpose, the Professional MBA Program aims to enhance student entrepreneurial and leadership skills, enabling them to succeed in business ventures and to assume greater management responsibilities within their chosen industries or organizations.

-The Professional MBA Program at Methodist University is focused on filling advanced educational needs of business leaders.
+The Professional MBA Program is focused on filling advanced educational needs of business leaders.
+The Professional MBA program seeks to promote the following goals and objectives:

-To support the mission and purpose of the Professional MBA program, the following goals have been developed:

-Goal #1
+Goal #1:

-Graduates of the Professional MBA program will demonstrate practical and theoretical knowledge of core business administration subjects.
+Graduates will demonstrate practical and theoretical knowledge of core Business Administration subjects.

-Goal #2
+Goal #2: